In dramatic shift, most Republicans now say colleges have negative impact

 By

-Republicans have soured on higher education, with more than half now saying that colleges have a negative impact on the United States.
+Republicans have soured on higher education, with more than half now saying that colleges have a negative impact on the "way things are going" in the United States.

 An annual survey by the Pew Research Center on Americans’ views of national institutions, released this week, found a dramatic attitude shift on higher education among Republicans and people who lean Republican, with the change occurring across most demographic and ideological groups.